aherne/c-data-structures-api/README.md

 	</tbody>
 </table>

-Overriding methods of applied lists and their O complexity:
+Overriding methods in applied lists and their O complexity:
 <table>
 	<thead>
 		<tr>